kiritgpillai/Realtime-Traffic-Object-Detection-and-Tracking/README.md

 * Inferencing is performed by referencing the model from the bucket and passing the video or image uploaded by the user for evaluation.
 * Hardware includes GPU instances (e.g., AMD MI100 GPUs and NVIDIA A100 GPUs for high-performance training) on Chameleon Cloud.
 * The training process logs metrics and saves models to the registry (using MLflow for experiment tracking and model versioning).
+* The models were trained on GPU Leases on [CHI@TACC](https://chi.tacc.chameleoncloud.org/) under compute_liqid for A100 gpus and under gpu_mi100 for the AMD MI100 gpus

 #### Model Serving and API Layer